paulhalla/github-twitter-elt/README.md

 ## Orchestration
 Pipeline orchestration was performed with **Apache Airflow**.
 Airflow was run on a `t2.large` EC2 instance using `docker-compose`.
-The original airflow image had to be extended to include `DBT` in a separate virtual environment.
+The original airflow image had to be extended to include `dbt` in a separate virtual environment.
 The `Dockerfile` used can be found in the `data-orchestration` directory.

 ## Ingestion
 **Airbyte** was used as the data integration tool for the ingestion process.
 It was selected because it's open source and it's gaining a lot of traction in the data space.
 Airbyte was used to extract github repo activity data however, a custom python script was developed to extract the tweets of the selected twitter users.
 The python script can be found in `data-orchestration/dags/tweets_dag/extract_tweets_pipeline.py`.